-Trust me…if you love your kids and are giving them the basics you are doing a great job.
+Trust me…if you love your kids and are giving them the basics, you are doing a great job.
+(Contrary to the common myth that Dads do everything wrong, which I wrote about in an article on Medium).
 There are, however, things that can be fine tuned to increase your ability to develop a deep loving connection with your kids.

 For example, I teach parents how to attune to their children.